ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 ## Privacy

-If the name of the identity proven by a certificate is directly or indirectly relatable to a person, privacy needs to be considered when forming the name of the DNS resource record for the certificate.
+If the DNS owner name of the identity proven by a certificate is directly or indirectly relatable to a person, privacy needs to be considered when forming the name of the DNS resource record for the certificate.
 This privacy is implied for domain users inasfar as the domain CA does not mention users.
-When creating the name of the RR, effects of DNS zone walking and possible harvesting of identities in the DNS zone will have to be considered.
+When creating the DNS owner name, effects of DNS zone walking and possible harvesting of identities in the DNS zone will have to be considered.
-The name of the RR may note have to have a direct relation to the name of the subject of the certificate.
+The DNS owner name may not have to have a direct relation to the name of the subject or the subjectAltName of the certificate.

 Further work has do be done in this area.